 Time began from the first moment of creation, but it could not be measured until there was light.
 Light was spoken into existence on the first day and divided the first day, a cycle of dusk and dawn as the Earth revolved before the light.
 ‘God spoke and it came to be.’
 The energising of the heavens, the imposing of form and the impartation of life took place over the first six days of measured time.
 He made the firmament (the space occupied by the solar system, bounded by an envelope of water), the sun, moon and planets, the concentrations of ultraluminous matter that would later spawn galaxies, and living creatures to inhabit the Earth.

 In the Middle Ages, the general opinion was that the Earth stood at the centre of the solar system, with the sun revolving around it.
 Further out, the fixed stars and the wandering stars – what we would now call planets – also revolved around the Earth.
 To scientists and churchmen alike the Bible appeared to support this view.
 Ecclesiastes, for example, stated, ‘The sun rises and the sun goes down, and hurries to the place where it rises.’
 However, Copernicus showed that it was mathematically simpler to conceive the sun as at the centre of the universe, and Galileo strengthened the case with optical evidence from the newly invented telescope.
 He could see that the solar system was not some quasi-mechanical system of crystalline spheres beyond the realm of mutability.
 Moons revolved round Jupiter just as the Moon revolved round the Earth, the mountains of the Moon cast shadows, and Venus as it orbited the sun went through phases just as the Moon did.
-Although the Galileo affair is often portrayed as a clash between biblical religion and free-thinking science, historically the clash was between defenders of the then scientific paradigm (an Aristotelian/ Ptolemaic world-view, with the Bible interpreted so as to concur with it) and others who, venturing outside the paradigm, had found scientific reason to question it.
+Although the Galileo affair is often portrayed as a clash between biblical religion and free-thinking science, historically the clash was between defenders of the then scientific paradigm (an Aristotelian/ Ptolemaic world-view, with the Bible interpreted so as to concur with it) and others who had found scientific reason to question it.
 To men like Galileo it seemed clear that in contrasting the endless repetition of natural cycles to the brevity of human life, the writer of Ecclesiastes was illustrating how ‘all is vanity’, not making a scientific statement – any more than that the Earth was to be understood as literally ‘under the sun’.
 Ecclesiastes was using the idiomatic language of appearance.

 From a purist point of view one cannot help but deplore the expression ‘big bang’, loaded with inappropriate connotations …, which conjures up a false picture of a bounded universe expanding from a center in space.
 In modern cosmology, the universe does not expand in space, but consists of expanding space.